Seungman-Choi/Seungman-Choi.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: **Ph.D. student in Electrical and Computer Engineering, Purdue University**
+subtitle: "**Ph.D. student in Electrical and Computer Engineering, Purdue University**"

 profile:
   align: right